CHAR Function in Excel (Table of Contents)

 This CHAR is very simple easy to use.
 Let us now see how to use the CHAR Function in Excel with the help of some examples.

 Firstly, we need to look into which number specifies which character.
-Below list tells associated character for each number.
+The below list tells the associated character for each number.

-CHAR number 1 unleashes nothing i.e. empty cell but only for the outset.
+CHAR number 1 unleashes nothing, i.e. empty cell but only for the outset.
 There is always a character in it.
-You can use LEN formula to check.
+You can use the LEN formula to check.